 Within a two-hour drive of Montreal and a five- to six-hour drive of New York City and Boston, the Adirondacks comprise both undeveloped wilderness and small towns - in fact, nearly 60% of the park is private land.
 The region has long been a popular summer destination, renowned for its sprawling "camps" - actually compounds of multiple houses and outbuildings, where well-to-do families vacationed beginning around the late 19th century.

-But with the exception of early spring, which can be rainy and muddy, the area is popular for vacationing just about year-round, with some of the nation's most spectacular foliage during the fall months, and a multitude of snow sports during the winter season - much of this latter activity is concentrated around the region's most famous vacation hub, Lake Placid, which has twice hosted the Winter Olympics (most recently in 1980) and is home to the acclaimed White Face ski resort
+But with the exception of early spring, which can be rainy and muddy, the area is popular for vacationing just about year-round.
+With some of the nation's most spectacular foliage during the fall months, and a multitude of snow sports during the winter season.
+In fact, much of this latter activity is concentrated around the region's most famous vacation hub, Lake Placid, which has twice hosted the Winter Olympics (most recently in 1980) and is home to the acclaimed White Face ski resort

 04 of 13